andreswebs/ansible-lamp/README.md

 |---                        |---                      |
 |      Github               |      AWS CodeBuild      |

-Deployment happens from inside the `scripts/build.sh` script directly to Lightsail.
+Deployment happens from inside the `scripts/build.sh` script on AWS CodeBuild, directly to a server instance via ansible.

+The playbook at `infrastructure/lamp.playbook.yml` can be run locally if the needed files and variables are present in the local machine.

+If stored locally, the relevant files will be ignored by `git` through the configured `.gitignore` files.

 ## Directory structure